facebookresearch/habitat-challenge/README.md

     cd habitat-challenge
     ```

-1. Download the dataset with
+1. Download the episode datasets, scenes, and all other assets with
     ```
     python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets --data-path <path to download folder>
     ```